 Why Make Pancakes from Scratch?

-For me, homemade has to include two things: flavor and convenience.
+For me, “homemade” has to include two things: flavor and convenience.

+Here, I’ve combined the best of both worlds with an overnight pancake batter.
+As the batter sits, the flavor will intensify making a notable difference when compared to regular pancakes.
 You’ll also get the added benefit of fermentation.
 On the overnight, the natural acids in the starter help to break down those pesky glutenous enzymes making these pancakes easier to digest.
 My son who is gluten sensitive does really well with this recipe.

+And for convenience?
 The batter is prepped ahead!
+No mess.
+No stress.

-TIP: When using the overnight method, for thick and fluffy pancakes add the baking powder and baking soda in the morning (not to the overnight mixture).
+When using the overnight method, for thick and fluffy pancakes add the baking powder and baking soda in the morning (not to the overnight mixture).
 This will ensure the batter is nice and bubbly before cooking.
 For thin and fluffy pancakes, add everything all at once.
 You’ll get a really nice melt-in-your-mouth texture with this option.
 Alternatively, the batter can be made fresh on the same day.
 Instructions for both options are included in the recipe below.

 A Few More Thoughts…